dsheiko/HTML5-Form-Shim/README.md

 </form>
 ```

-HTML5 introduces a new event oninput, which can be handled to perform additional validation tests on a field.
-For example, making registration form you can define a handler which checks by XMLHttpRequest if the given email already exists in DB.
-Here an example for a cross-browser oninput handler:
+HTML5 introduces a new event `input`, which can be handled to perform additional validation tests on a field.
+For example, making registration form you can define a handler which checks by XMLHttpRequest if the
+given email already exists in DB.
+Here an example for a cross-browser on-input handler:

 ```
-$('form.example3 input[name=confirm]').on("oninput", function () {
+$('form.example3 input[name=confirm]').on("input", function () {
     var input = $(this);
     if (input.val() != $('form.example3 input[name=password]').val()) {
     input.setCustomValidity('The two passwords must match.');